TindakMalaysia/Election-Results/README.md

 # Election-Results
-Election Results from all level: Parliament, State
+By Election Results from all levels: Parliament, State